oscarryz/yz-design-notes/Questions/how to use utility functions.md

 The second call would override the  first parameter

 #idea
-Create and instance each time
+Manually create and instance each time

 ```javascript